C-Monaghan/shifu-academic-quarto/README.md

 Shifu currently supports two layout modes for author formatting:

-- **Default (block-author = true)** Authors are displayed in a grid layout (up to 3 columns), similar to the original *hikmah* template.
+- **Default (block-author = true)** Authors are displayed in a grid layout (up to 3 columns).
+  - Similar to the original *hikmah* template.
-  *Use this for manuscripts with a small number of authors.*
+  - *Use this for manuscripts with a small number of authors.*

-- **Inline (block-author = false)** Authors are listed on a single line, followed by their affiliations below (more typical of journal-style layouts). *Recommended when you have 4 or more authors.*
+- **Inline (block-author = false)** Authors are listed on a single line, followed by their affiliations below
+  - More typical of journal-style layouts.
+  - *Recommended when you have 4 or more authors.*

 ------------------------------------------------------------------------